DewaldWillemse/DewaldUserController/README.md

 6. Debugging Knowledge

 # The Process
-1. You will receive a email, the project will be attached, save to your pc, unzip.
+1. You will receive a email, with a git link.
-2. Create a Git Repo and ensure that the unzipped project becomes part of it and push to Repo,
+2. Create a Git Repo (your own) and ensure that the project becomes part of it,
 3. Open and Install webapp packages and run application, in browser navigate to given url,
 4. Open api restore the nuGet packages, rebuild, once complete Success run application,
 5. Navigate to the api/UserControlApi/Scripts, run the queries in the manager to create the components,